Updated on: October 1, 2024

 🥈2.
 Dashlane — Best Additional Features for Android Users

 Dashlane is one of the most feature-rich password managers on the market.
-It’s highly secure, protecting logins with 256-AES encryption and zero-knowledge architecture, it has an easily accessible user interface, and it comes with a lot of really helpful extra features, including:
+It’s highly secure, protecting logins with 256-AES encryption and zero-knowledge architecture, it has an easily accessible user interface, excellent cross-platform compatibility, and it comes with a lot of really helpful extra features, including:

-But what sets Dashlane apart is its easy-to-use Android app.
+One of my favorite things about Dashlane is how well it integrates its features into a user-friendly Android app.
 When you first log in, it prompts you to set up biometric login and account recovery.
 I recommend doing so as the other method to recover your account (using a recovery key) is more time-consuming.
 Then, the app offers a comprehensive tutorial to help you navigate its features, ensuring a beginner-friendly transition from web to mobile use.

 In the Dashlane mobile app, you’ll find more than just your password vault.
 It allows you to generate passwords, save and auto-fill them, and share passwords and secure notes.
 The app houses an authenticator tool to create 2FA tokens for your online accounts, too.
 What’s more, Android users get full passkey support (on Android 14) and the ability to import passwords directly into the app.